New Hampshire

 New Hampshire has made several updates to their CE requirements.

-NH has listed updates to the following: Fees, General requirements for organization non-resident license, Discount Medical Plan Organizations requirements, and license renewal and causes for license revocation and surrender.
+New Hamsphire has listed updates to the following: Fees, General requirements for an organization nonresident license, Discount Medical Plan Organizations requirements, and license renewal and causes for license revocation and surrender.

 NH Highlights that both Carriers AND Agencies can Report Fraud